 - Encourage a culture of trained leadership in the troop.
 Ensure that all adults are trained for their positions.

 - Budget to cover the cost of troop-conducted training, position patches and TrainedÂ insignia, and handbooks for patrol leaders and the SPL.

 - Find a way to raise funds to cover some or all of the cost of advanced courses such as National Youth Leadership Training, Den Chief Training, National Leadership School, and National Advanced Youth Leadership Experience

 - Promote these advanced leadership courses to Scouts.
 Work with the Scoutmaster to identify potential candidates.
 During boards of review, suggest that boys attend advanced courses.

 - Talk to parents of Scouts about the troop’s training and the advanced courses and how they benefit the boys, and encourage them to arrange for their Scouts to attend advanced courses.

 Keep in mind that the new course is called Introduction to Leadership Skills.
 It’s not meant to be a complete course that turns out fully-trained leaders at the conclusion.
 It recognizes that leadership skills training is an ongoing process, and that by completing this Introduction, your Scouts will be better positioned to continue development of their leadership skills.

-How will you train your youth leaders to run their troop?This post Introduction to Leadership Skills for Troops first appeared on Bobwhite Blather.
+How will you train your youth leaders to run their troop?This post first appeared on Bobwhite Blather.